FraTesta/experimental_ws/src/assignment2/README.md

 3. When the robot's movements are finished, the _commandManager_ send a _head_state_ message to the _ballDetection_ node, in order to start chasing the ball again, utill the ball is visible.
 #### Architectural choices
 It was chosen to split the features of the _PLAY_ state as explained in the previous points, in order to keep the ball detection continuous and without interruptions.
 In particular if we stop the loop of ball detection in the _ballDetection_ node, to turn the head of the robot, then the images freeze.
 After the head movements the images suddenly update, causing abrupt position corrections or the stalling of the robot.
 Morover this choice improve the synchronization between the two nodes.
 Another possible solution was to dedicate just one node only for ball detection and another node for ball tracking.
 This may be reasonable but it increase the number of nodes and so worsening system performance.

+#### Ball tracking
+  As we said the _ballDetection_ node implements some computer vision features, provided by the openCV library.
+In particular allows the node to find the center of a green ball and then draw a cricle around it.
+  Those informations are used to compute the velocities that should apply to the robot motors in order to reach the ball.
+So the radius of the circle is used to compute the distance from the ball, for instance if the radius is small, this means that the ball is still far away.
+While the center is used to correct the yaw of the robot which will try to keep the center of ball in the center of the camera images.
+  If the radius of the ball is greater than a certain value and the center of the ball minus the center of the width of the image is close to 0, than we can consider the ball as reached.
+This is the condition behind the implementation of the PLAY state.

  ## Installation
  In order to use this package please install: